zulip/zulip/docs/development/authentication.md

 through the real flow.

-The steps to do this are a variation of the steps discussed in the production docs and `docs/prod_settings_template.py`.
-The main differences here are driven by the fact that `dev_settings.py` is in Git, so it can be inconvenient to put secrets there.
-As a result, in the development environment, we allow providing secret keys in the untracked file `zproject/dev-secrets.conf`, using the standard lower-case naming convention in that file.
+The steps to do this are a variation of the steps discussed in the production documentation, including the comments in `zproject/prod_settings_template.py`.
+The differences here are driven by the fact that `dev_settings.py` is in Git, so it is inconvenient for local [settings configuration](../subsystems/settings.md).
+As a result, in the development environment, we allow setting certain settings in the untracked file `zproject/dev-secrets.conf` (which is also serves as `/etc/zulip/zulip-secrets.conf`).

 Below, we document the procedure for each of the major authentication methods supported by Zulip.